HebiRobotics/jfx-static-feature/jfx-static-libs/metadata-update-guidelines.md

 Metal default pipeline on macOS, CSS media queries and conditional stylesheet imports.
 A new category of lookup only shows up when step 7 runs the render check, which is how the unregistered software effect peers were found for 26.0.2.

+Lookups that are meant to fail are invisible to both the sweep and a default-mode render check.
+The default mode returns the expected `null` or `ClassNotFoundException`, but with `--exact-reachability-metadata` every unregistered name throws a `Missing*RegistrationError`, which jfx's `catch` blocks do not catch.
+Examples: `StyleManager` probing the `.bss` of every stylesheet, `ImageStorage` probing `@2x` images on HiDPI screens, `PlatformImpl.checkForClass` testing for optional modules, and the JDK's own service file lookups from `FXMLLoader` and `URI.toURL`.
+They are registered by exact name.
+The 1.0.0 format's regex patterns only match files that exist, so a wildcard does not cover them.
+Only step 7's exact-mode runs find new ones.

 If there was a pre-GA branch, its delta commit was swept against the same `OLD_BASE`, and it can be carried over with `git cherry-pick --no-commit <commit>`.
 The sweep still runs for everything that